systemPipeR/systemPipeR.github.io/content/en/sps/sps_funcs.md

 ## SPS Function Reference Manuals

-Functions exported from SPS core and sub packages can be found in following:
+There are many more useful functions one could use from SPS core and sub packages.
+We could not cover all the details in this manual.
+To take a look at these functions, click links below to go to the function reference manual of each package.
+Detailed function usage, example code, and example running results are shown inside.

 - [systemPipeShiny -- main package](/sps/funcs/sps/reference)